lukebarousse/Python_Data_Analytics_Course/3_Project/WIP/README.md

 Insights:

-- **Specialized Skills Pay More**: The top graph shows that specialized technical skills like `dplyr`, `Bitbucket`, and `Gitlab` are associated with higher salaries, some reaching up to $200K, suggesting that advanced technical proficiency can increase earning potential.
+- The top graph shows specialized technical skills like `dplyr`, `Bitbucket`, and `Gitlab` are associated with higher salaries, some reaching up to $200K, suggesting that advanced technical proficiency can increase earning potential.

-- **Core Skills Remain Essential**: The bottom graph highlights that foundational skills like `Excel`, `PowerPoint`, and `SQL` are the most in-demand, even though they may not offer the highest salaries.
+- The bottom graph highlights that foundational skills like `Excel`, `PowerPoint`, and `SQL` are the most in-demand, even though they may not offer the highest salaries.
 This demonstrates the importance of these core skills for employability in data analysis roles.

-- **Diverse Skill Set Required**: There is a clear distinction between the skills that are highest paid and those that are most in-demand.
+- There's a clear distinction between the skills that are highest paid and those that are most in-demand.
 Data analysts aiming to maximize their career potential should consider developing a diverse skill set that includes both high-paying specialized skills and widely demanded foundational skills.

 ## 4. What is the most optimal skill to learn for Data Analysts?

-To identify the most optimal skills to learn, the ones that are the highest paid and highest in demand, I calculated the percent of skill demand and the median salary of these skills.
-To easily visualize which are the most optimal skills to learn.
+To identify the most optimal skills to learn ( the ones that are the highest paid and highest in demand) I calculated the percent of skill demand and the median salary of these skills.
+To easily identify which are the most optimal skills to learn.

 View my notebook with detailed steps here: [4_Optimal_Skills](/project_python/).